 Employers can apply for annual exemptions from making contributions for both medical leave and family leave.
 To be eligible for exemption from PFML, employers must offer an equivalent private plan option to employees.
 Businesses that receive the exemption will not be covered by the PFML plan.

-Some regulations for PFML are still in development.
 Check Massachusetts’ website for more questions regarding the MA paid family leave program.

 Calculating contributions and taxes can be tricky.
 With Patriot’s online payroll software, you don’t have to worry about computing contribution amounts or payroll taxes.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 Get your free trial today!

 This is not intended as legal advice; for more information, please click here.